Born at Maidstone, Kent c.1812.

 Georgina Leaney, 17, Housemaid.

-He died on the 22nd of January 1894 at 18, Camden Street, Maidstone, at the age of 79 years and was buried in Sutton Road Cemetery, Maidstone, The grave number is 166 GI. and, being a common one, has no headstone.
+He died aged 79 on the 22nd of January 1894 at 18, Camden Street, Maidstone, and was buried in Sutton Road Cemetery, Maidstone.
+The grave number is 166 GI.
+Being a common one, it has no headstone.

 "Sgt.
 Major Edwin Leaney died at his place of birth, Maidstone, in January of 1894.
 He was unscathed during the Light Brigade Charge, but his horse was shot under him.
 Later being invalided home, he served as Sgt.
 Major to the Ayrshire Yeomanry and later in the West Kent Yeomanry."